OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 **Important Notes Before You Continue:**

-* If you are able to join the WiFi network but a captive portal does not come up, use a web browser to go to http://192.168.4.1
+-   If you are able to join the WiFi network but a captive portal does not come up, use a web browser to go to
-* In order to unpair your WiFi Shield with a WiFi network (or update its firmware), it cannot be under control of an OpenBCI Board (Cyton or Ganglion).
-It needs to be powered separately, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `EXT PWR` shall be in the off position.
+-   In order to unpair your WiFi Shield with a WiFi network (or update its firmware), it cannot be under control of an OpenBCI Board (Cyton or Ganglion).
+It needs to be powered separately, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `` shall be in the off position.
 Why?
 So the WiFi Shield can effectively power cycle.
-* If you have trouble joining the WiFi Shield network, turn the WiFi of your phone/computer/etc. off/on
+-   If you have trouble joining the WiFi Shield network, turn the WiFi of your phone/computer/etc. off/on
-* It may take 10-15 seconds for your WiFi shield to appear in your WiFi options (be patient!)
+-   It may take 10-15 seconds for your WiFi shield to appear in your WiFi options (be patient!)
-* Once you connect your WiFi shield to a network, it will no longer appear in your WiFi options with its "OpenBCI-XXXX" unique ID.
+-   Once you connect your WiFi shield to a network, it will no longer appear in your WiFi options with its "OpenBCI-XXXX" unique ID.
 To make it reappear, you must first "ERASE CREDENTIALS" of the WiFi Shield from the WIFI SHIELDS configuration inside the OpenBCI GUI
-* The WiFi shield does not work for Enterprise level security.
+-   The WiFi shield does not work for Enterprise level security.
 Use your cellphone as a hot spot or set up your own wifi network if this is an issue.
 Update to firmware v2.0.0 or later to use WiFi Direct as another alternative.

 Follow the below example that goes through the steps of connecting the WiFi Shield to a local WiFi networked called _MeerkatManor_. **Note:** in your case the network will not be called _MeerkatManor_ but will instead be the name of whatever WiFi network you wish to connect your WiFi Shield to and share data across.